 In this case, the trader will earn a profit if AUD gains in value against USD or USD loses its value in terms of AUD.
 If a position is closed, the AUD will be sold back at the prevailing conversion rate of AUD/USD and the trader will receive the converted USD in return.

-Forex is the largest capital market in terms of the daily trading volume.
+Forex is the largest capital market in terms of daily trading volume.
 Unlike stock markets, the forex market is active throughout the day.
-The liquidity on the traded currency pair depends on the time zone in the local jurisdiction of concerning currencies.
+The liquidity of the traded currency pair depends on the time zone in the local jurisdiction of concerning currencies.

 For example, when the liquidity on USD/CAD is high, it will not be the same on AUD/JPY due to different time zones.